-The Positionality of Race in Graduate and Professional School Admissions: A Sociological-Critical Race Theoretical Lens and Empirical Contribution for Race Conscious and Race Neutral Policies
+The Positionality of Race in Graduate and Professional School Admissions: A Theoretical and Empirical Contribution for Race Conscious and Race Neutral Policies

 The literature shows a significant number of studies that address race in admissions including its effects on university practices in terms of structure, curriculum, and interpersonal interactions at the undergraduate level.
 A smaller proportion of the literature emphasizes these topics as they relate to graduate and professional education including the role of admissions decision makers and related stakeholders in admissions decision-making as they relate to race, ethnicity, and culture among the decision-makers themselves in race conscious versus race neutral states.
 Upon review of the literature there is little known about how graduate and professional education admissions is conducted and little is known about what training or incentives is available for professional development in this area, especially as it relates to race and other attributes.